 Michael Kors Access Sofie

-That said, the WSD-F20's dual-layer screen technology is innovative and certainly makes a lasting impression.
+The Casio WSD-F20 isn't the best Wear OS smartwatch for sports tracking and it's colour screen isn't amazing for all outdoor activity but it is still one of the best performing Wear OS watches we've used.
 If you're not a runner, we can comfortably say this Casio is the best Wear OS watch designed for outdoor sports.
 The flip side of that is that Wear OS isn't necessarily the best platform designed for outdoor sports.

 Huawei Watch 2 Sport